Decisions Made in USDA Adjudicatory Proceedings

 The Office of the Judicial Officer was established pursuant to the Act of April 4, 1940 (7 U.S.C. §§ 450c-450g).
 The Judicial Officer is delegated authority by the Secretary of Agriculture to act as final deciding officer in United States Department of Agriculture (USDA) adjudicatory proceedings subject to 5 U.S.C. §§ 556 and 557 and other proceedings listed in 7 C.F.R. § 2.35.
 The Judicial Officer’s decisions are not reviewable within USDA, but any litigant in a proceeding, other than USDA, may seek judicial review of the Judicial Officer’s decision.

-Further, Agriculture Decisions is the official combined publication of all decisions and orders issued in USDA adjudicatory proceedings (those issued by the USDA Office of Administrative Law Judges as well as Judicial Officers).
-Recent versions of this publication, beginning in January of 2015, are available below.
-Older versions of this publication are available on the USDA-OALJ website, here.
+The below publication, Agriculture Decisions, is the official combined publication of all decisions and orders issued in USDA adjudicatory proceedings (those issued by the USDA Office of Administrative Law Judges as well as Judicial Officers).
+Historical versions of this publication tracing to January 1996 are available below.
+More recent versions of this publication may be available on the USDA-OALJ website, here.